Mekhlabhishek/Test1/book/chapter-2.md

 On this page, there are input elements for the user's email & password and a link for `signup`.

 Here we are looking for any element containing the desired text `$("//strong[contains(text(),'Sign Up')]")`.

+Command `scroll` is used to move the mouse pointer to the particular element.

 _How do we know what selector value we should give?
 On signin page, right click on the signup link and select `inspect`.
 You will see some html code for the link.
 Check for CSS class that signup link has.
 We can use CSS class, id or name attribute as the selector value._